A Robust GPU-Accelerated Kernel Compensation Solver with Novel Discretization for Photonic Crystals in Anisotropic Media

 \section{Conclusions}

-In this paper, we have presented a robust, GPU-accelerated framework for solving 3D Maxwell eigenproblems in photonic crystals with pseudochiral media.
-Our key innovations include a novel, provably positive definite discretization for the anisotropic permittivity tensor and a rigorous completion of the kernel compensation theory, which now includes a precise characterization of the null space $\Hcal$, an explicit rule for selecting the penalty coefficient $\gamma$, and an approach to matrix-free operations via 3D DFT for high efficiency.
+In this paper, we have presented a robust, GPU-accelerated framework for solving 3D Maxwell eigenproblems in photonic crystals with anisotropic media.
+Our key innovations include a novel, provably positive definite discretization for the anisotropic permittivity tensor and a rigorous theoretical completion of the kernel compensation method, which now includes a precise characterization of the null space $\Hcal$, an explicit rule for selecting the penalty coefficient $\gamma$, an approach to matrix-free operations via 3D DFT and extensions to high order discretizations.
 Numerical experiments on various lattice structures demonstrate practicality and efficiency, where an average speedup of more than $40\times$ is achieved on GPU.
 An ill-conditioned example also shows the robustness.
 Our future work will focus on extending this powerful framework to more complex, nonlinear eigenvalue problems in photonic crystals.